heinsanhtet/CS170/README.md

 8. 8.
 Make sure to clear the outputs if you want to run other algorithms.

 ________________________________________________________________________________________________________________
-**Scikit-learn using Spectral Clustering**
+**Scikit-learn using Spectral Clustering

-To run the SPECTRAL file:
+To run the Spectral file:
 1. Open the SPECTRAL.ipynb
 2. First, install the packages that are needed to run the program (SKLEARN & SCIKIT-NETWORK)
 3. Then, import any libraries that are also needed to run the program.
 (SKLEARN, Spectral Clustering, Normalized Mutual Info Score)